"Consumer organisations are beacons of best practice, credible, professional, strong and successful."

 He Tipuana Nga Kakano has been established since 2001 and has provide a strong consumer voice within Midland.
 Due to a constantly changing health enviornment, He Tipuana Nga Kakano has evolved from a social network to a informational network.
 Government direction is now driving the need for He Tipuana Nga Kakano to evolve into a managed network.

-An Expression of Interest process was undertaken throughout April and May 2012 which identified the skill sets required for membership of He Tipuana Nga Kakano.
+An Expression of Interest process was undertaken throughout which identified the skill sets required for membership of He Tipuana Nga Kakano.

 He Tipuana Nga Kakano Members